 - Thanks to a slight aversion of Old-School Dogfight, you can avert this in Project Sylpheed: fly in a straight line to get the enemy to follow you before cutting the engines, turning around, and blasting them to smithereens while flying backwards.
 Most missiles can also lock in any direction.

-- Unlike EV Nova, the game it's modded from, Starfleet Adventures makes a 2D version of this a major part of combat maneuvering.
+- Unlike Escape Velocity Nova, the game it's modded from, Starfleet Adventures makes a 2D version of this a major part of combat maneuvering.
 The mod uses the "inertialess" property for nearly all its ships, meaning that unlike the base game you can't stop thrust, turn around, and fire behind you while continuing to move on your original heading.
 This forces ships to chase each others' tails, making them behave like they do in Star Trek.

 - Fighting in FPSs and other genres that have similar movement rules often devolves into Circle Strafing matches, especially online, with combatants whirling around open ground in figure-eights, attempting to back the enemy into a confined space.